Andes Mint Cookies

 Measuring Flour: We highly recommend using a kitchen scale to measure flour.
 If measuring by volume, use the spoon and level method to avoid over-measuring the flour.
 Lightly spoon flour into the measuring cup until it’s completely full.
 Then run the back of a knife over the cup to gently scrape off any excess.

-Storing: These cookies can be stored in an airtight container at room temperature for up to 5 days or frozen for up to 3 months.
+Storing: These cookies can be stored in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+They can also be frozen for up to 2 months.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.